uio-bmi/immuneML/docs/source/installation/install_for_development.rst

 Prerequisites:

 - Python 3.8: it might work with other python versions (3.7 or 3.6), but might require additional packages to be manually installed (e.g., dataclasses package if running immuneML with Python 3.6).
 Alternatively, a custom python interpreter can be assigned to the virtual environment (in PyCharm, for development purposes, or in a conda environment).
+  At the time of writing this,

 - Under windows, the Microsoft Visual C++ 14.0 or greater is required to install from requirements.txt.

 Note: for development purposes, it is most convenient to clone the codebase using PyCharm.
 To set up the project in PyCharm, see
 `the official JetBrains tutorial for creating a PyCharm project from an existing GitHub repository <https://www.jetbrains.com/help/pycharm/manage-projects-hosted-on-github.html>`_.
+At the time of writing this, `PyCharm fails to create virtual environments with Python version 3.9 <https://github.com/coursera-dl/coursera-dl/issues/778>`_, using version 3.8 works.

-Alternatively, the following 5 steps describe how to perform the process manually.
+Alternatively to using PyCharm, the following 5 steps describe how to perform the process manually.

 Steps: